Jewish views on Jesus: Jesus as the Jewish Messiah

 But if he did not succeed in all this or was killed, he is definitely not the Mashiach promised in the Torah... and God only appointed him in order to test the masses.

 Jews believe that the messiah will fulfill the messianic prophecies of the prophets Isaiah and Ezekiel.
 Judaism interprets Isaiah 11:1 ("And there shall come forth a shoot out of the stock of Jesse, and a twig shall grow forth out of his roots.") to mean that the messiah will be a patrilineal bloodline descendant of King David.
 He is expected to return the Jews to their homeland and rebuild the Temple, reign as king, and usher in an era of peace and understanding where "the knowledge of God" fills the earth, leading the nations to "end up recognizing the wrongs they did Israel".
 Ezekiel states the messiah will redeem the Jews.

 The Jewish view of Jesus is influenced by the fact that Jesus lived while the Second Temple was standing, and not during an exile.
 Being conceived via the Holy Spirit (as espoused by orthodox Christian doctrine), it would be impossible for Jesus to be a patrilineal bloodline descendant of King David.
 He never reigned as king, and there was no subsequent era of peace or great knowledge.

+Moreover, Judaism sees Christian claims that Jesus is the textual messiah of the Hebrew Bible as being based on mistranslations, given that Jesus did not fulfill any of the Jewish Messiah qualifications.

 Jesus died without completing or even accomplishing part of any of the messianic tasks, which Christians say will occur at a Second Coming.
 Rather than being redeemed, the Jews were subsequently exiled from Judaea, and the Temple destroyed (as of yet it has not been rebuilt).
 These discrepancies were noted by Jewish scholars who were contemporaries of Jesus, as later pointed out by Nachmanides, who in 1263 observed that Jesus was rejected as the messiah by the rabbis of his time.

-Moreover, Judaism sees Christian claims that Jesus is the textual messiah of the Hebrew Bible as being based on mistranslations, given that Jesus did not fulfill any of the Jewish Messiah qualifications.